Geometric Quantum Thermodynamic Engine under an Isothermal Operation: An Application of a Thouless Pumping: GENERAL FRAMEWORK

 We assume that the quantum master equation describes the dynamics of S

-where $\hat{\rho}(\theta)$ is the density matrix of the system S. \footnote{We adopt a simplified notation $\bm{\Lambda}(\theta)=\bm{\Lambda}(t)$.} In this study, we introduce the dimensionless time, defined as the phase of the modulation, $\theta := 2\pi t / \tau_{\mathrm{p}}$, and the dimensionless operation speed, $\epsilon:= 1 / (\tau_{\mathrm{p}} \Gamma)$, where the parameter modulation commences at $t = 0$, and $\Gamma$ represents the coupling strength or the characteristic transition rate between the system and its reservoirs.
+where $\hat{\rho}(\theta)$ is the density matrix of the system S. \footnote{We adopt a simplified notation $\bm{\Lambda}(\theta)=\bm{\Lambda}(t)$.} In this study, we introduce the dimensionless time, defined as the phase of the modulation, $\theta:= 2\pi t / \tau_{\mathrm{p}}$, and the dimensionless operation speed, $\epsilon:= 1 / (\tau_{\mathrm{p}} \Gamma)$, where the parameter modulation commences at $t = 0$, and $\Gamma$ represents the coupling strength or the characteristic transition rate between the system and its reservoirs.
+For simplicity, we drop the arguments of the density matrix except for $\theta$, though it depends on the various parameters as $|\hat \rho(\theta, \bar \mu, \cdots )\rangle $.
 A previous work~\cite{Yoshii22} investigated relaxation from a nonequilibrium steady state to a geometric state, demonstrating that such relaxation generates entropy production and enables work extraction.
 Additionally, we note that the dynamics governed by physically relevant quantum master equations are completely positive and trace-preserving (CPTP), as established in prior studies~\cite{Lindblad76, Manzano20, Sagawa20}.
 Furthermore, we assume that the master equation, Eq.~\eqref{master}, is of the Markovian type, although the modulation incorporated in $\hat{K}(\bm{\Lambda}(\theta))$ through $\bm{\Lambda}(\theta)$ may introduce non-Markovian effects, as discussed in Ref.~\cite{Mizuta21}. \footnote{ Gorini–Kossakowski–Sudarshan–Lindblad equation with non-negative jump rates is CP-divisible even if some jump rates are negative.
 However, some convolution-less master equations are non-Markovian, and time-dependent jump rates might be negative~\cite{Breuer2016}. } Given our focus on dynamics under slow modulations, we posit that the dynamic evolution of the density matrix $\hat{\rho}(\theta)$ is primarily driven by variations in $\bm{\Lambda}(\theta)$.
 When the diagonal elements of the density matrix $\hat{\rho}(\theta)$ are decoupled from the off-diagonal elements, the system exhibits classical behavior; however, if the diagonal and off-diagonal elements are coupled, the system is inherently quantum.